benwinby/case_studies/README.md

 # Analytics Case Studies

-Hi - my name is Ben Winby and I have created this repo to showcase my technical skills and capabilities.
+I have created this repo to showcase my technical skills and capabilities.

 This repo is comprised of a number of case studies that I have completed whilst applying for roles within the Analytics space.